Solving Stonehenge in the simplest way possible… Graphically.

 follows the moon as she goes to ground, and

-copied by the Stonehenger's when they built the 3
+was emulated by the Stonehenger's when they built

 some 500 years later, would become Stonehenge.

-This picture places Stonehenge's stone circle in the
+The picture on the right, places Stonehenge's stone

 There is much that can be said about this image, but to

-do so would be to miss the big picture: for it was at
+do so would be to miss the big picture: because it was

-about this time, around 2400BC that Stonehenge was
+around 2500BC that Stonehenge was joined to a

-joined to a wooden egg in the middle of a massive
+wooden egg in the middle of a massive henge, some

-henge, some 500 metres in diameter, and known as
+500 metres diameter, and known as Durrington Walls,

-To continue, please press the 'Durrington' button above
+To continue, please press the 'Durrington' button seen at

 COPYRIGHT © T W FLOWERS 2013